-While NPR shares a mission with our Stations, we are funded in significantly different ways in a complex and interrelated system.
+While NPR shares a mission with our Stations, we are funded in significantly different but interrelated ways.
 Get an overview of that system here.
 The latest financial statements and annual reports for NPR are included here too.

 Member Station Finances

-As you can see in the following chart, NPR Member Stations rely most heavily on the contributions from listeners, which are generally the most reliable revenue source regardless of the economic climate.
+As you can see in the following chart, NPR Member Stations rely most heavily on the contributions from listeners.
 Sponsorship from local companies and organizations (also known as corporate sponsorship or business support) is the second largest source of support to stations.

 Public Radio and Federal Funding

 in-kind and direct support from universities (when licensed to a college or university),

 grants from the Corporation for Public Broadcasting

 Federal funding is essential to public radio's service to the American public.
 Its continuation is critical for both stations and program producers, including NPR.

 Public radio stations receive annual grants directly from the Corporation for Public Broadcasting (CPB) that make up an important part of a diverse revenue mix that includes listener support, corporate sponsorship and grants.
 Stations, in turn, draw on this mix of public and privately sourced revenue to pay NPR and other public radio producers for their programming.